Being a professional photographer means traveling and taking beautiful photos is what you do for a living, right?

-- write, edit and organise content (blog posts, image galleries, newsletters and other publications),
+- Write, edit and organize content (blog posts, image galleries, newsletters and other publications)

-Regular blog maintenance along with good search engine optimisation will drive traffic to your website, which means more potential clients will be directed to your business.
+Regular blog maintenance along with good search engine optimization will drive traffic to your website, which means more potential clients will be directed to your business.

 Also, sharing stories from your professional experience will help your website visitors and prospective clients feel they can personally connect with you and trust you.

 Since editing your photographs can be time-consuming, it would be wise to find an expert virtual assistant with photo editing skills and outsource this type of work to them and save hours a day.